openMF/mifos-mobile/.github/CONTRIBUTING.md

 ## Commit Style Guide

- Mifos Self-Service Android application have a set of [Commit Style Guidelines](https://github.com/openMF/self-service-app/wiki/Commit-Style-Guide). we strictly following this guideline to track every change, any bug fixes, any enhancement, and any new feature addition. we are suggesting you, please follow these guidelines to help us managing every commit.
+ Mifos Self-Service Android application has a set of [Commit Style Guidelines](https://github.com/openMF/self-service-app/wiki/Commit-Style-Guide). we strictly following this guideline to track every change, any bug fixes, any enhancement, and any new feature addition. we are suggesting you, please follow these guidelines to help us manage every commit.

 ## Issue tracker